topranks/wmf-clab/README.md

 The script uses WMF Netbox, and homer public repo YAML files, to collect information on devices running on the WMF network and create a topology to simulate them using docker/containerlab, with Juniper's [crpd](https://www.juniper.net/documentation/us/en/software/crpd/crpd-deployment/topics/concept/understanding-crpd.html) container image as router nodes.
 Some companion scripts are included to export manually added config from production routers, and push it to the containerlab nodes.

 As crpd is a lightweight container it requires significantly less resources than VM-based appliances such as vMX.
-This means it is possible to simulate many virtual nodes on even modest hardware.
+This means it is possible to simulate many virtual nodes on relatively modest hardware.

 ## Overview